 3. People Cheat by “Unfollowing” You After You Have Followed Them

 Unfortunately, not everyone is honest, and some people will want to take advantage of you.
-They want to make it appear that their follows are organic.
+They want to make it appear that their followers are organic.
 To keep their “follower” count high and their “people they follow” count low, they will wait a day or two, then unfollow you.

 Again, would you rather have these people in your corner or find those who are willing to help you grow?